The Bachelor Degree in Botany

 Students interested in research have many opportunities to participate in important investigations in faculty research laboratories or in the field.
 This can be for academic credit or for employment during the academic year or the summer and is an important resume builder.
 Students in their third and fourth years of study who intend to pursue graduate studies are strongly encouraged to include independent research under the guidance of a member of the biology faculty in their program.

-The Schoodic Experience for incoming first year students takes place at the Schoodic Research and Education Center in Acadia National Park in the week before classes start.
+The Schoodic Experience for incoming first year students takes place at the Schoodic Institute in Acadia National Park in the week before classes start.
 Incoming students meet their faculty advisors and each other, are introduced to the academic program, view plants and animals in a variety of habitats, and enjoy recreational time in a beautiful setting.

 100 Murray Hall